 I went to the market the other day and hit the mother load of sales on wild sockeye salmon, can you say 4.99 a pound?
 What, WHAT?
 Yes, indeed 4.99 a pound!
 Normally I would be paying 10 to 12 dollars a pound.
 Can you believe when the young man at the seafood counter told me $4.99, I actually said, “I’ll take it all, every last piece you have?”
 Well, needless to say, I’m the proud owner of about 10 pounds of wild sockeye salmon.

-I have a little recipe for Salmon Patties – Salmon Cakes that I had kept under my hat for years.
+I have a deliciously amazing recipe for Salmon Patties – Salmon Cakes that I had kept under my hat for years.
 It’s one I held onto like it was made of platinum and fine diamonds.
 After several requests from friends and family members alike, I am sharing it with Y’all today.
 This is one of the best unique recipes for Salmon Patties out there to date.
 Enjoy!

-Salmon Patties – Salmon Cakes
+Ingredients needed to make Salmon Patties – Salmon Cakes

 - 1 pound fresh wild sockeye salmon